jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

   - digitally sign the certificate : encrypting some data with the CA's own private key as a 'signature' and including unencrypted data with certificate that can be compared
 - there are *Intermediate CAs* and also *Root CAs* [^35]
   - an Intermediate CA is authorized by a Root CA to issue certificates on its behalf
-  - the certificate is certified by the Intermediate CA;  Intermediate CA is certified by the Root CA
+  - the certificate is certified by the Intermediate CA;  Intermediate CA is certified by the Root CA (known as the *Chain of Trust*)
   - Root CAs can revoke their certificate to Intermediate CAs if Intermediate CAs have a trust breach; all certificates issued by the Intermediate CA would appear invalid
   - Root CAs are a small group of organisations approved by browsers and operating system vendors
   - Let's Encrypt in an Intermediate CA and provides free, automated certificates